Jacques Villeneuve quits after being dumped for Le Mans -

 “I am deeply disappointed to have learned of my replacement for the upcoming Le Mans 24hrs through a public announcement released by the Vanwall Racing Team ByKolles on May 25th, 2023,” Villeneuve’s statement read.

-“To date, I have not received any official communication from the team, which is even more surprising given that I am still under contract to participate in the Le Mans 24hrs race.
+“To date, I have not received any official communication from the team, which is even more surprising given that I am still under contract to participate in the Le Mans 24hrs race.”

 ByKolles team boss Colin Kolles has denied that the decision to replace Villeneuve was carried out underhandedly, and that the Canadian driver has full knowledge about the situation.